Skip to content

 Reviewed by the catchment.school editorial team · Last updated 15 March 2026

-King Edward VI Camp Hill School for Girls is a academy converter secondary school in Birmingham , serving pupils aged 11–18, with 1113 pupils, and a capacity of 896 places.
+King Edward VI Camp Hill School for Girls is an academy converter secondary school in Birmingham , serving pupils aged 11-18, with 1113 pupils, and a capacity of 896 places.
 The school is currently at or above capacity, making catchment area proximity important for admissions.

 11-18